Rita Panahi: Media career

 Panahi initially wrote for the daily free commuter newspaper mX, writing a weekly sports gossip column.
 Her column was picked up for a second year and by 2007 she was a regular guest on the AM sports radio station SEN. In September 2007, Panahi began working for the Herald Sun, published by the Herald and Weekly Times (HWT), a subsidiary of News Corp Australia.
 Panahi is also a regular guest on Sky News Australia and Sunrise on the Seven Network.
 She is also a radio commentator on 3AW and 2GB.

 In March 2018, Panahi began hosting The Friday Show on Sky News Live.

 Views

 Panahi has been described as conservative and right-wing.
-Conversely, she has been described as 'surprisingly' progressive on some social issues.
+Conversely, she has been described as "surprisingly" progressive on some social issues.
 Writing for SBS, Margaret Simons observed that Panahi hates homophobia and has argued in favour of women choosing single motherhood, as she has.

-Against accusations of Australia being systemically racist, Panahi argued that the Commonwealth should not be characterised as such.
+Against accusations of Australia being systemically racist, Panahi argued that the country should not be characterised as such.

 In January 2017, Panahi was encouraged by Michael Kroger to stand for Liberal Party pre-selection in the Victorian state electorate of Frankston.